WayScience/NF1_SchwannCell_data_analysis/0.data_analysis/construct_phenotypic_expression_plate_4_fs_data/correlation_relationships/README.md

 # Correlation Analysis
-In this analysis, the features values were compared for all cells for the following groups:
+In this analysis, the features values were compared for all cells.
 ### Correlation Comparisons
 Pairwise correlations were calculated for the following groups:
 - Across Well within each construct concentration